namhn1495/shopping-cart/README.md

 # Shopping Cart
 This is my home-test when interviewing the backend position at tiki.vn

 The point of this exercise is the `Promotion` function.
 Requires the ability to add new rules without affecting the `cart` and its information.
 To do that, I created an interface `IPromotion`.
+Initially, I was going to do this with the `Chain of Responsibility` pattern, but it was not really necessary in this test, so I made it as simple as possible.
 ```java
 public interface IPromotion {
   /**